 3. Organizational management: Appraise the positions and job allocations within the company.
 Look at the organizational chart from a hierarchical, efficiency and skills point of view.
 Step away from the traditional organizational chart and instead work with management to determine other methods and areas of improvement.
 Additionally, HR can contribute by examining talent and identifying opportunities to restructure and close any gaps in knowledge, skills and ability.

 4. Succession planning: This area is often discussed by HR, but not as commonly developed.
 Build a growth plan for employees who may feel they have reached a ceiling, and clearly outline a path of success and career development for high performers.
+Leveraging a performance management solution will allow you to embrace proper evaluation and make your HR department more efficient through an agile, online system.
 Succession plans also protect the company in case of emergencies – regardless of issue, obstacles and potential risks, the business can continue moving forward.

 5. Risks: A major factor in any business strategy should be the potential human capital and compliance risks, therefore, HR should regularly examine against legal compliance, especially for any changes.
 For example, if a company needs to expand to a new state, there may be new rules for policies, such as paid time off and leave requirements, workers’ compensation, minimum wage and more.
 Understand both the legal and financial impacts of each law and regulation.
 Also, growth in the number of total employees can lead to new business requirements, like ACA compliance.
 Each legal change has factors to consider, including administrative costs for additional overhead support and financial implications for potential investments needed to maintain compliance.

 These tips are just a few ways to position the HR function in your company.
 Ultimately, every business has unique goals and objectives, but HR and business leaders should come together to not only meet these expectations, but surpass them.